Prajakt-Khawase/Project-Managment-Made-Easy/README.md

 ### Project Objectives:
-To develop a site for managing the insurance policies of customers.
+To develop a web application to help students to understand the critical concepts of Project Managment in simple and effective way.

 <hr>